aws-amplify/docs/cli-toolchain/quickstart.md

 If you select Amazon S3 & Amazon Cloudfront for hosting your Amplify App in the `amplify add hosting` flow, the frontend build artifacts will be uploaded to the S3 hosting bucket, and then if Amazon CloudFront is enabled along with it, the `amplify publish` command executed with the `--invalidateCloudFront` or `-c` flag will send an invalidation request to the Amazon CloudFront service to invalidate its cache.

 #### Advanced Configurations
-The `amplify hosting configure` command walks through the steps to configure the different sections of the resources used when hosting through Amazon S3 & Amazon Cloudfront.
+The `amplify configure hosting` command walks through the steps to configure the different sections of the resources used when hosting through Amazon S3 & Amazon Cloudfront.
 Following are the available configurable options:
 - `Website`<br/>
 Configures the S3 bucket for static web hosting.
 You can set the index doc and error doc references by configuring this option.
 Both are set to be `index.html` by default.<br/><br/>
 - `CloudFront`<br/>